How to Set Targets to Reduce the Number of People with Serious Mental Illness in Jails

 Since its launch in 2015, more than 500 counties across 43 states have joined the Stepping Up initiative and worked to reduce the prevalence of mental illness in their jails.
 Stepping Up partners recently announced a new call to action—Set, Measure, Achieve—to support counties in setting targets to reduce the number of people with serious mental illnesses in their jails, measuring progress toward meeting these targets, and achieving results.

-As part of the new call to action, this webinar will explain how counties can obtain data to establish baselines for Stepping Up’s four key measures and set targets for reducing indicators of serious mental illness in jails.
-A representative from a county sheriff’s office will discuss the role of sheriffs in facilitating access to data on serious mental illness in jails.
-Speakers will also address specific challenges that can complicate counties’ efforts to identify accurate baseline data.
+As part of the new call to action, this webinar explains how counties can obtain data to establish baselines for Stepping Up’s four key measures and set targets for reducing indicators of serious mental illness in jails.
+A representative from a county sheriff’s office discusses the role of sheriffs in facilitating access to data on serious mental illness in jails.
+Speakers also address specific challenges that can complicate counties’ efforts to identify accurate baseline data.

-IT staff from county sheriffs’ offices and county jails are encouraged to attend this webinar.
+IT staff from county sheriffs’ offices and county jails were encouraged to attend this webinar.